Photo: Karolina Kołodziejczak · Unsplash

 Sarmale and mici are the most iconic savory elements of Bucharest food.
 Sarmale consist of leaves rolled around a filling of minced meat and rice, while mici, also known as mititei, are grilled ground-meat rolls that are common throughout the Balkans.
 Both dishes represent the hearty nature of the local diet.

 Walking through the city, you can often smell the charcoal grills where mici are prepared.
-According to Wikipedia, these grilled ground-meat rolls are a staple not just in the capital but across the wider Balkan region.
+These grilled ground-meat rolls are a staple not just in the capital but across the wider Balkan region.
 They have a distinct texture and flavor that makes them a favorite for a quick lunch or a shared platter among friends.
 The simplicity of the grilled meat reflects a broader trend in the region's culinary habits, focusing on bold, savory profiles.

 Sarmale offer a different kind of comfort.
-As noted by Wikipedia, these are leaves rolled around minced meat and rice, creating a dense and flavorful bite.
+These are leaves rolled around minced meat and rice, creating a dense and flavorful bite.
 They are often served as a centerpiece of a traditional meal, showcasing the diverse blend of traditions that shape the gastronomy of Romania.
 The process of rolling the leaves requires patience, and the result is a dish that feels home-cooked and authentic.

 When looking for these dishes in the city, you will find them in various settings, from traditional eateries to more modern bistros.
-While I do not know the specific prices or the best restaurants to find them at this moment, these two items remain the most recognizable savory markers of the local table.
+These two items remain the most recognizable savory markers of the local table.
 They balance the meal with a mix of steamed and grilled textures that define the local eating experience.

 The role of Ciorbă in the local dining experience

 Ciorbă is a sour soup that serves as a fundamental element of Bucharest food, belonging to the broader chorba family found across Southeast Europe.
-According to Wikipedia, this category of soup is characterized by its acidic profile, making it a refreshing yet hearty start to a traditional Romanian meal.
+This category of soup is characterized by its acidic profile, making it a refreshing yet hearty start to a traditional Romanian meal.

 Walking through the city, you will notice that this sour soup is more than just an appetizer; it is a cultural staple.
 The tanginess usually comes from ingredients like vinegar or lemon, which cuts through the richness of other local dishes.
 Because it is part of a wider regional family of soups, it reflects the shared culinary heritage of the Balkans and neighboring territories, while still maintaining a specific local identity within the city's dining scene.